 Target Strategy Time frame Outcome By Whom Review date To improve Student Awareness Accessibility to be included within assemblies.
 Within Life skills lessons the topics covered include children's rights, equality and opportunities regardless of disabilities, gender and race.
 Ongoing Enhanced student awareness Regular contact with identified students Improved transition Up to date thoughts and information SLT, SENCo, HOF 7 Annually To identify the school's main priorities and decide what actions are to be taken To ensure School Development Plans take into account accessibility issues where relevant.
 Focus on vulnerable groups and what support is needed Ongoing Constant monitoring of issues surrounding vulnerable students Development Plans include accessibility issues.
-Governors, SENCo, SLT, Annually Training for Undertake an audit Ongoing All teachers are able to SLT, HoF Annually

-teachers on of staff training more fully meet the as and when

-differentiating requirements requirements of students required

-the curriculum with disabilities with

-regards accessing the

-curriculum

-Lesson Plans Resources are Ongoing Observations show SLT, HoF

-are adapted for all Lesson Plans cater for all

-differentiated to students students

-allow access to

-the curriculum

-for all students

-To ensure no To regularly review Ongoing Students able to access all SLT, HoF, Annually

-students are syllabi and Schemes curriculum areas SENCo, Trips

-excluded from of Learning to Co-ordinator

-accessing the ensure full access

-curriculum/trips for all.
-SENCO

-through consulted

-disability. regarding trips.

-Classrooms are Timetabling takes

-suitable and into account needs

-accessible. of students.

-Mapping

-students will

-help ensure

-they are in

-suitable

-classrooms
+Governors, SENCo, SLT, Annually Training for teachers on differentiating the curriculum Undertake an audit of staff training requirements Ongoing All teachers are able to more fully meet the requirements of students with disabilities with regards accessing the curriculum SLT, HoF Annually or as and when required Lesson Plans are differentiated to allow access to the curriculum for all students Resources are adapted for all students Ongoing Observations show Lesson Plans cater for all students SLT, HoF To ensure no students are excluded from accessing the curriculum/trip s through disability.
+Classrooms are suitable and accessible.
+Mapping students will help ensure they are in suitable To regularly review syllabi and Schemes of Learning to ensure full access for all.
+SENCO consulted regarding trips.
+Timetabling takes into account needs of students.
+Ongoing Students able to access all curriculum areas SLT, HoF, SENCo, Trips Co-ordinator Annually visitors with disabilities Target Strategy Time frame Outcome By Whom Review date To provide the opportunity for translated newsletters, brochures and other information to be sent home to students who have English as a second language The school will make itself aware of what County or other organisations have available and for further advice on translation support service Ongoing or when required Better access for all students and their parents /carers to school information.
+All school information available for all.
+SENCo/HoF, Support staff, external advisors Annually To provide training for staff on student issues.
+Inset for all teachers and ATs.
+Ongoing or when required Improved knowledge of what is required and how to deliver it.
+SENCo, Teaching staff, Annually The availability of written material in alternative formats to include those visually impaired Review current school publications and promote the availability in different formats for those that require it.
+Ongoing or when required Better access for all students and their parents /carers to school information.
+All school information available for all.
+SENCo, Support Staff

-Action Plan 3 • Improve the delivery of written information to students, staff, parents and visitors with disab ilities
+Action Plan 3 • Improve the delivery of written information to students, staff, parents and visitors with disabilities